datamachines/cuda_tensorflow_opencv/README.md

 The TensorFlow Docker image is from a Ubuntu 16.04 (`lsb_release -a` shows `Ubuntu 16.04.5 LTS`) and has CUDA 10.0 libraries available (`dpkg -l | grep cuda`).
 For more details, see https://gitlab.com/nvidia/cuda/blob/ubuntu16.04/10.0/runtime/cudnn7/Dockerfile

+A `runDocker.sh` script is present in the directory to test the built image; it will set up the X11 passthrough and give the use a prompt, as well as mount the calling directory as `/dmc`.The user can test X11 is functional by using a simple X command such as `xlogo` from the command line.

 ### 9.0_1.12.0_4.0.1

 `Dockerfile` using `FROM tensorflow/tensorflow:1.12.0-gpu-py3` using Ubuntu 16.04 and CUDA 9.0